 Tina Fey celebrated back-to-back Golden Globe wins in 2008 and 2009 and four subsequent nominations for her role as quirky TV writer Liz Lemon on “30 Rock.”
 In 2009, the “Saturday Night Live” alum was making $300,000 per episode, and by the final season in 2013, the comedic actress was pulling in $500,000 per episode, according to The Richest.

 For five seasons, Aaron Paul played Jesse Pinkman in “Breaking Bad,” and the show is still regarded as one of the greatest shows of all time by critics and fans.
 Before his 2014 Golden Globe nomination, Paul was reportedly making $150,000 per episode.
-Paul is now working on a new project called “The Path,” and he was able to leverage his popularity and talents to command $225,000 per episode, according to Variety.
+Paul was working on “The Path,” from 2016 to 2018, and he was able to leverage his popularity and talents to command $225,000 per episode, according to Variety.

 Nicole Kidman is no stranger to Globes acclaim.
-The actress has been nominated for 15 Golden Globe awards — including a 2019 nomination for best performance by an actress in a motion picture (drama) for “Destroyer” — and has won four times, most recently at this year’s ceremony for her role in “Big Little Lies.”
+The actress has been nominated for 15 Golden Globe awards — including a 2019 nomination for best performance by an actress in a motion picture (drama) for “Destroyer” — and has won four times, most recently in 2018 for her role in “Big Little Lies.”

 Kidman’s “Big Little Lies” win could be a major reason for the not-little-at-all pay raise she’s reportedly getting for season two of the show.
 Like Witherspoon, Kidman is said to be earning $1 million an episode for the second season of the HBO drama, which is a big boost from her reported $250,000- to $350,000-an-episode paycheck from season one, The Hollywood Reporter reported.